microsoft/azure-health-data-services-workshop/Challenge-02 - Convert HL7v2 and C-CDA to FHIR/Readme.md

     __Hint:__ In the sample request in the documentation (link above), look at how the `\n` newline characters are placed in the HL7v2 payload.
 Add newline characters like these where needed in the HL7v2 message in the `Convert Data - HL7` request.

-    *Optional – prepare the JSON request parameters and HL7v2 payload in VS Code (with the HL7 extension installed) or in 7Edit first before pasting into the body of the Postman request.
+    *Optional – prepare the JSON request parameters and HL7v2 payload in VS Code (with the HL7 extension installed) first before pasting into the body of the Postman request.

 6. Make sure to `Save` the `Convert Data - HL7` request.